Didipaldidi/boss_machine/README.md

 ## Testing

-A testing suite has been provided for you, checking for all essential functionality and edge cases.
+A testing suite has been provided, checking for all essential functionality and edge cases.

 To run these tests, first open the root project directory in your terminal.
 Then run `npm install` to install all necessary testing dependencies (you will only need to do this step once).